gcfrench/store/README.md

 The **lookups and functions** section contain my useful functions and lookup tables.
-These can be used either directly by installing and loading this package or by copying and pasting the R code from the package’s data-raw or R sub-directories, avaiable from the package’s GitHib pages, into your R script.
+These can be used either directly by installing and loading this package or by copying and pasting the R code from the package’s data-raw or R sub-directories, available from the package’s GitHib pages, into your R script.
 The functions contain examples within their documentation to demonstrate their use.